-5 things to know for Wednesday in Pennsylvania
+5 things to know for Friday in Pennsylvania

-A daily look at late-breaking news, coming events and stories that will be talked about in Pennsylvania on Wednesday:
+A daily look at late-breaking news, coming events and stories that will be talked about in Pennsylvania on Friday:

 VATICAN DELEGATION COMING TO PHILADELPHIA FOR EIGHTH WORLD MEETING OF FAMILIES NEXT YEAR

 Archbishop Charles Chaput will be joined by Gov. Tom Corbett and Philadelphia Mayor Michael Nutter on Friday to discuss whether Pope Francis will be among those attending the meeting in September 2015.

 Chevron's decision to offer free pizza coupons to residents of a southwestern Pennsylvania community where a gas well exploded last month is being criticized by activists, blogs and even Comedy Central's Stephen Colbert.
 But the 750 residents of Bobtown, where the worker was killed, aren't upset at all.
 Chevron says the coupons were meant to compensate the village for increased traffic in the explosion's aftermath.

 IF PHILADELPHIA PRIEST IS CHILD MOLESTER, WHY IS THERE ONLY ONE VICTIM?